intuition-io/intuition/README.md

 * Message architecture for interprocess communication and distributed computing, with a central remote console controling everything
 * Ressources to learn about quantitative finance (cleaning it, coming soon)
 * Neuronquant is also a financial library, with common used trading functions, graphics, ... used for example to solve Coursera econometrics assignments
-* MySQL and SQLite data management for optimized financial storage and access
+* Easy to use data management, powered by mysql
 * Advanced computations available: neural networks, natural language processing, genetic optimization, checkout playground directory !
 * Random fancy stuff as well in this directory